Sir Richard Kaye, 6th Baronet

 Sir Richard Kaye, 6th Baronet, FRS, LL.D (1736–25 December 1809) was an English peer, churchman and scientist.
 He was Dean of Lincoln from 1783, and inherited the baronetcy from his elder brother Sir John Lister Kaye, 5th Baronet in 1789.

 Life

-He was educated at Brasenose College, Oxford graduating BCL in 1761.
+Kaye matriculated in 1754 at Brasenose College, Oxford, graduating BCL in 1761.
 He was a patron of the artists Samuel Hieronymus Grimm, whom he commissioned for two decades to draw "everything curious", and Tilly Kettle.
 He was a friend of Joseph Banks whom he proposed for the Royal Society, and also Captain James Cook: Cook named after him the island now called Kayak Island.
 He was a member of the Madrigal Society, and also a Trustee of the British Museum.
 He married Ellen Fenton, daughter of William Fenton of Rothwell, West Yorkshire and widow of Thomas Mainwaring.
 In 1789 he was to inherit a baronetcy.
 He left no children, and the baronetcy came to an end with him.